HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/README.md

 $$E_{fit}(\omega)=E_{r}(\omega)H(\omega)$$

-Where H(w) is the transfer function of our sample.
-Within this transfer function, we would like to estimate the reflection index n and the thickness d.
-Here n is a function of frequency, and a Debye or Lorentz model could be leveraged to illustrate this function relationship.
+Where _H(w)_ is the transfer function of our sample.
+Within this transfer function, we would like to estimate the reflection index _n_ and the thickness _d_.
+Here _n_ is a function of frequency, and a Debye or Lorentz model could be leveraged to illustrate this function relationship.

 $$n=\sqrt{Debye/Lorentz Model}$$